 - deep channel water and berths - Cargo pier (7,6 m), Oil terminal (6,1 m)

-- 1 Containership terminal - with 70 mooring places and annual shipping capacity of 500000 TEU containers
+- 1 Containership terminal - with 70 mooring places, annual capacity of 0,5 million TEUs (containers)

 - 4 Commercial cargo terminals (timber, cellulose, grain)